abuturabofficial/abuturabofficial/README.md

+# Update

+I have been busy migrating my old site to Hugo instead of Jekyll.
+Also, I will use different template/subdomain for my notes instead of creating a chaos on a single main domain page.

+My new site: https://cyberfront.me (With old and new content)

+My Notes Wiki: https://wiki.cyberfront.me (Still under construction)

+For the time being, I have my old website with all blogs and notes available here: https://legacy.cyberfront.me

+---

 ### Hi there 👋

 - Here the links for my Coursera and Credly Profiles, which show my real-time achievements.
 As I'm continuously working to improve myself.